pydykit/pydykit/docs/examples/reactor.md

 Let's use the system class `pydykit.systems_dae.ChemicalReactor` to represent a chemical reactor in terms of a differential-algebraic system and solve it's behavior in time.
-This system fits again into the pattern of quasilinear DAEs.
+This system is modelled as quasilinear differential-algebraic equations.
 <!-- TODO: insert link -->

 ```python exec="true" source="tabbed-right"